Fine structure: Total effect

 where $j$ is the total angular momentum quantum number ($j = 1/2$ if $\ell = 0$ and $j = \ell \pm 1/2$ otherwise).
-It is worth noting that this expression was first obtained by Sommerfeld based on the old Bohr theory; i.e., before the modern quantum mechanics was formulated.
+It is worth noting that this expression was first obtained by Sommerfeld based on the old quantum theory; i.e., before modern quantum mechanics was reformulated by Werner Heisenberg and Erwin Schrödinger.

 Energy diagram (to scale) of the hydrogen atom for n = 2 corrected by the fine structure and magnetic field.
 First column shows the non-relativistic case (only kinetic energy and Coulomb potential), the relativistic correction to the kinetic energy is added in the second column, the third column includes all of the fine structure, and the fourth adds the Zeeman effect (magnetic field dependence).

 Exact relativistic energies

 Relativistic corrections (Dirac) to the energy levels of a hydrogen atom from Bohr's model.
 The fine structure correction predicts that the Lyman-alpha line (emitted in a transition from n = 2 to n = 1) must split into a doublet.